Texas Christian University, Comparative Race and Ethnic Studies

 Department Chair, Comparative Race and Ethnic Studies (Full Professor or Advanced Associate Professor)

 |Institution Type:||College / University|

 |Location:||Texas, United States|

-The Department of Comparative Race and Ethnic Studies (CRES) at Texas Christian University invites applications for the position of Associate Director, an instructional staff position with the following duties and functions:
+The Department of Comparative Race and Ethnic Studies (CRES) at Texas Christian University invites applications for our next Department Chair at the rank of full Professor or advanced Associate Professor, starting fall 2020.

-A highly selective teaching and research university with more than 10,000 students, TCU is an independent, nonsectarian, coeducational institution committed to academic freedom located in Fort Worth, Texas, the 16th largest city in the United States and part of the nation’s fourth-largest metropolitan area.
-TCU has been recognized for six consecutive years as one of the “Great Colleges to Work For” by The Chronicle of Higher Education.
+A highly selective teaching and research university with 10,500 students, TCU is an independent, nonsectarian, coeducational institution committed to academic freedom located in Fort Worth, Texas, the 13th largest city in the United States and part of the nation’s fourth-largest metropolitan area.
+TCU has been recognized for nine consecutive years as a “Great Colleges to Work For” by The Chronicle of Higher Education.
 As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.

 |Primary Category:||Ethnic History / Studies